-VLE (Quesnel et al., 2009, 2007, Virtual Laboratory Environment1) is a software and an API (Application Programming Interface) which supports multimodeling and simulation by implementing the DEVS abstract simulator.
+VLE [14, 15] (Virtual Laboratory Environment) is a software and an API (Application Programming Interface) which supports multimodeling and simulation by implementing the DEVS abstract simulator.
 VLE is oriented toward the integration of heterogeneous formalisms.
 Furthermore, VLE is able to integrate specific models developed in most popular programming languages into one single multimodel.
-VLE implements the dynamic structure discrete event (DSDE) formalism (Barros, 1997) which provides the abstract simulators for parallel DEVS (PDEVS) (Zeigler et al., 2000) for the parallelization of atomic models and dynamic structure DEVS (DSDEVS) (Barros, 1996) for the M&S of systems where drastic changes of structures and behaviors can occur over time.
-DSDE abstract simulators gives to VLE the ability to simulate distributed models and to load and/or delete atomic and coupled models at runtime.
-VLE proposes several simulators for particular formalisms; for instance, cellular automata, ordinary differential equations (ODE), spatialized ODE, difference equations, various finite state automata (Moore, Mealy, UML statecharts, Petri-nets, etc.) and so on.
+VLE implements the Dynamic Structure Discrete Event formalism (DSDE) [16] which provides the abstract simulators for Parallel DEVS (PDEVS) [12] for the parallelization of atomic models and Dynamic Structure DEVS (DSDEVS) [17] for the M&S of systems where drastic changes of structures and behaviors can occur over time.
+DSDE abstract simulators gives to VLE the ability to simulate distributed models and to load and/or delete atomic and coupled models at run-time.
+VLE proposes several simulators for particular formalism; for instance, cellular automata, ordinary differential equations (ODE), spatialized ODE, difference equations, various finite state automata (Moore, Mealy, UML statecharts, Petri-nets...) and so on.